 Permit Required; Exemptions

 Wireless Telecommunication Facilities may be permitted as conditional uses upon compliance with the provisions of this bylaw in the following zoning districts: AR, CTR, B1 (except in MXD PUD), I1, MXD, RPD-I, O1, C1.
-No installation or construction of, or significant addition or modification to, any Wireless Telecommunication Facility shall commence until a permit has been issued by the Planning Commission.
-However, in accordance with 24 V.S.A. § 4412(9), a permit shall be issued for a Wireless Telecommunication Facility that in, the determination of the Planning Commission will impose no impact or merely a de minimis impact upon any criteria established in Section (I) below and elsewhere in these Zoning Regulations.
-The Planning Commission’s determination regarding no impact or de minimis impact shall be in writing and shall be subject to appeal under 24 V.S.A. § 4471.
+No installation or construction of, or significant addition or modification to, any Wireless Telecommunication Facility shall commence until a permit has been issued by the DRB.
+However, in accordance with 24 V.S.A. § 4412(9), a permit shall be issued for a Wireless Telecommunication Facility that in, the determination of the DRB will impose no impact or merely a de minimis impact upon any criteria established in Section (I) below and elsewhere in these Zoning Regulations.
+The DRB’s determination regarding no impact or de minimis impact shall be in writing and shall be subject to appeal under 24 V.S.A. § 4471.

 No permit shall be required for a Wireless Telecommunication Facility that is used exclusively for municipal radio dispatch service or emergency radio dispatch service and which does not exceed fifty feet (50') in elevation.